aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-flatopc-ooxml-document-xml-format/numbering-features-supported-on-flatopc-import/_index.md

 {{% alert color="primary" %}}

-A list used in a document is actually made up of multiple complex parts.
+A list used in a document is actually made up of many complex parts.
 List and their properties are fully supported by Aspose.Words.
 There are two main types of lists:

 - Numbered (Ordered)
 - Bullet (Unordered)